Audio Transcript: How to prevent constipation in babies

 Iron: food sources + supplements.

 The first food introduced to baby should be rich in iron.
-It is an important nutrient and one of the reason solid food need to be introduce to complement milk around 6 months of age!
+It’s an important nutrient, and one of the reasons for introducing solid food, to complement milk around 6 months of age!

-If you are feeding iron-enriched infant cereals, you might find that your baby is sensitive to it and experiences constipation.
+If you’re feeding iron-enriched infant cereals, you might find that your baby is sensitive to it and experiences constipation.
 One suggestion is to vary the food sources of iron: meat, fish, eggs, nut butter, beans, legumes, tofu… (and infant cereals).

-If your baby is taking an iron supplement, talk to your doctor to see if the dose can be lower, and be sure to discuss the pros and cons of continuing taking the supplement.
-Some adjustments can be made to ensure that your baby receives enough iron without being constipated.
+If your baby is taking an iron supplement, talk to your doctor about potentially lowering the dose, and be sure to discuss the pros and cons of continuing to take the supplement.
+You will have to make some adjustments to ensure that your baby receives enough iron while avoiding constipation.

 Fibres: veggies + fruits

 As with everything, varying the sources of fibres is always a good idea.
-In addition to fruits and veggies, other sources of fibres include grounded nuts, grounded seeds, whole-grain products like toasted bread, cooked legumes and beans…
+In addition to fruits and veggies, other sources of fibres include ground nuts, ground seeds, whole-grain products like toasted bread, cooked legumes and beans…

-All of these are great food to introduce because yes, they are good sources of fibres, but mostly because they taste good, they are nutritious, they make up for a varied diet, and baby will love them!
+All of these are great food to introduce because, yes, they are good sources of fibres, but mostly because they taste good, they are nutritious, they make for a varied diet, and baby will love them!

 Fluid: water + breastmilk/formula

-The fluid baby drinks ensures that it is his/her stool aren’t too dry, which would make it harder to pass.
+The fluid baby drinks ensures that their stool isnt’ too dry, which makes it easier to pass.